Adverse childhood experiences: Education

-Trauma-sensitive or trauma-informed schooling has become increasingly popular in Washington, Massachusetts, and California in the last 10 years.

 Literacy

-ACEs in childhood and adolescence can affect literacy development in many ways.
-Children who have faced trauma encounter more learning challenges in school and higher levels of stress internally.
-Building literacy skills can be negatively impacted both by the lack of literacy experiences in the home, missing parts of early-childhood education, and by actually altering brain development.
+Building literacy skills can be impaired by the lack of literacy experiences in the home, missing parts of early-childhood education, or by actually altering brain development.
 There are techniques that can be employed by educators and clinicians to try and remediate the effects of the adverse experiences and move children forward in their literacy and educational development.

 ACEs affect parts of the brain that involve memory, executive functioning, and attention.
 The parts of the brain and hormones that register fear and stress are in overdrive, whereas the prefrontal cortex, which regulates executive functions, is compromised.
 This impacts impulse control, focus, and critical thinking.
-Memory is also a struggle as there is less capacity to process new input.
-The stress of ACEs creates a state of "fight, flight, or freeze" which leaves children unavailable for learning.
-The ability to process new information or collaborate with peers in school is eclipsed by the brain's necessity to survive the stress experienced in their environment outside of school.
+The ability to process new information or collaborate with peers in school is eclipsed by the brain's necessity to survive the stress experienced in their environment.
 The inconsistency and instability of the home environment alters the many cognitive processes necessary for effective literacy acquisition.